Skip to main content

 A Michelin Plate-recognised restaurant in Gorey town centre, Table Forty One delivers classic cooking grounded in County Wexford produce at an honest €€ price point.
 With a 4.7 Google rating from over 200 reviews and consecutive Michelin recognition in 2024 and 2025, it is the most credentialled option in Gorey for a food-focused visitor — and a realistic candidate for repeat visits across a Wexford stay.

 Imagine pulling up a chair on a rainy afternoon in County Wexford — two rooms, both warm with the kind of ease that takes effort to create.
-That's the immediate read at Table Forty One, and it frames the decision well: this is a Michelin Plate-recognised restaurant in the middle of Gorey town centre, priced at the €€ level, with a 4.7 Google rating across over 200 reviews.
 If you're looking for quality cooking grounded in local Wexford produce without the price pressure of a full Michelin star house, book it.
 For explorers building a case for Wexford as a serious food destination, it belongs on the itinerary.

 Table Forty One sits at 41 Main St in Gorey, spread across two rooms that hold a notably cosy, unhurried atmosphere.
-Gorey native Andrew Duncan — who worked in hotels and restaurants internationally before returning home , opened the restaurant as a direct expression of local hospitality: generous portions, honest prices, and a kitchen that leans into County Wexford's agricultural strengths.
+Gorey native Andrew Duncan — who worked in hotels and restaurants internationally before returning home, opened the restaurant as a direct expression of local hospitality: generous portions, honest prices, and a kitchen that leans into County Wexford's agricultural strengths.
 The Michelin Guide has recognised it with a Plate in both 2024 and 2025, which in Michelin language means the food quality is the story, even without the fanfare of a star.
 That's a meaningful credential for a town-centre restaurant in a mid-sized Wexford town.

 The spatial character here matters to the decision.
-Two rooms means the venue has some flexibility , a quieter corner for two, more energy closer to the centre of the room.
+Two rooms means the venue has some flexibility, a quieter corner for two, more energy closer to the centre of the room.
 Neither space feels oversized or impersonal.
 If atmosphere is part of what you're paying for, the physical layout supports the case.
 For solo diners or couples, the scale works well.
 For larger groups, the two-room layout offers options, though confirming capacity in advance is sensible given the venue's size.

-Wexford produce underpins the menu, and the kitchen's generosity shows in both portion size and value , both pointed to in the Michelin write-up.
+Wexford produce underpins the menu, and the kitchen's generosity shows in both portion size and value, both pointed to in the Michelin write-up.
 Desserts are flagged specifically as a strength.
 For food explorers, this is a kitchen that rewards eating across the full menu rather than anchoring on a single dish.
 The approach is classic cuisine, meaning the cooking prioritises technical discipline and ingredient quality over novelty or concept-driven plating.

-Given the PEA-R-16 angle , building a case across two or three visits , Table Forty One suits a returning diner strategy more than a one-and-done calculation.
+Given the PEA-R-16 angle, building a case across two or three visits, Table Forty One suits a returning diner strategy more than a one-and-done calculation.
 On a first visit, focus on getting a read of the kitchen's range: starters that show the produce sourcing, a main that demonstrates the technical confidence, and the desserts, which the Michelin Plate citation specifically endorses.
 This gives you a baseline for the kitchen's consistency and lets you calibrate against the €€ price point.

-A second visit makes sense if the first convinces you the kitchen is consistent , use it to work through the parts of the menu you skipped, particularly if there are seasonal shifts.
+A second visit makes sense if the first convinces you the kitchen is consistent, use it to work through the parts of the menu you skipped, particularly if there are seasonal shifts.
 Classic cuisine restaurants at this price point often rotate components based on what Wexford suppliers bring to market, so returning across different seasons is a practical way to see how the kitchen adapts.
 For visitors combining Gorey with a broader Wexford itinerary, Table Forty One works well as an anchor restaurant: reliable enough to return to, priced correctly for repeat visits, and not so demanding in booking terms that a spontaneous second dinner is out of the question.

-A third visit, for committed explorers, is worth timing around the kitchen's dessert output , if the Michelin note is accurate, this is the course most likely to show development and seasonal range.
+A third visit, for committed explorers, is worth timing around the kitchen's dessert output, if the Michelin note is accurate, this is the course most likely to show development and seasonal range.
 Pairing this with a broader Gorey food day, using our full Gorey restaurants guide to bracket lunch and dinner, builds a more complete picture of what the town's dining scene can offer.

-Gorey has enough year-round activity that timing is more about your own schedule than a hard seasonal window, but County Wexford produce is at its peak through late spring and summer , roughly May through September.
+Gorey has enough year-round activity that timing is more about your own schedule than a hard seasonal window, but County Wexford produce is at its peak through late spring and summer, roughly May through September.
 If the kitchen is drawing on local suppliers, this is when the ingredient quality is most likely to show.
 Weekday evenings at a restaurant of this profile are typically quieter and better for conversation; if you're dining as a couple or solo, that's worth considering.
 Weekend bookings will fill faster given the town-centre location and the restaurant's reputation, so book ahead rather than assuming a walk-in is possible on a Saturday.

 For broader context on the region's offer, our full Gorey hotels guide, bars guide, and experiences guide help with building a full visit.

 Michelin Plate recognition in an Irish provincial town puts Table Forty One in interesting company.
-Nationally, the Plate-to-Star pipeline includes restaurants like dede in Baltimore, Liath in Blackrock, Bastion in Kinsale, and Homestead Cottage in Doolin , all of which sit in a similar register of serious regional cooking.
+Nationally, the Plate-to-Star pipeline includes restaurants like dede in Baltimore, Liath in Blackrock, Bastion in Kinsale, and Homestead Cottage in Doolin, all of which sit in a similar register of serious regional cooking.
 For a Wexford food explorer, the more interesting comparison may be to Terre in Castlemartyr or The Morrison Room in Maynooth, where classic technique meets strong local sourcing at accessible price points.
-At the leading of the Irish dining hierarchy, Patrick Guilbaud in Dublin and Aniar in Galway represent what sustained Michelin attention looks like , Table Forty One's consistent Plate recognition over consecutive years is a signal worth watching.
+At the top of the Irish dining hierarchy, Patrick Guilbaud in Dublin and Aniar in Galway represent what sustained Michelin attention looks like, Table Forty One's consistent Plate recognition over consecutive years is a signal worth watching.
 Internationally, the classic cuisine template at this price level has close parallels in Meierei Dirk Luther in Glücksburg and Obauer in Werfen: regional-produce-first kitchens that prioritise cooking quality over dining-room theatre.

 Booking difficulty is rated Easy.
 Table Forty One is accessible enough that advance planning is low-pressure, though weekend evenings will fill faster given the Michelin recognition and the restaurant's town-centre profile.
 For weekday visits, you likely have flexibility.
 For Friday or Saturday dinner, book at least a week ahead to avoid missing out.